mozilla/addon-sdk/doc/dev-guide-source/addon-development/tutorials/modifying-web-pages-url.md

 passed an object that contains `port`.

 Let's rewrite the example above to pass a message from the add-on to the content script.
+The message will contain the new content to insert into the document.
 The content script now needs to look like this:

-    // "self" is a global object in content scripts self.port.on("displayMessage", function(message) {
+    // "self" is a global object in content scripts
+    // Listen for a message, and replace the document's
+    // contents with the message payload.
+    self.port.on("replacePage", function(message) {
       document.body.innerHTML = "<h1>" + message + "</h1>";
     });